- Rand Paul Offers Amendment to Stop Eric Holder’s Operation Choke Point on

-- Dusty on Visualize General George Patton Addressing Everyone Today….
+- Visualize General George Patton Addressing Everyone Today…. on

-- Mark Hutchinson. on Robert B. Thieme, Jr., Pastor of Berachah Church Passed Through Death Into Eternity Sunday
+- Robert B. Thieme, Jr., Pastor of Berachah Church Passed Through Death Into Eternity Sunday on

 Tags2nd Amendment 10th Amendment American Revolution ammunition Arizona assault weapons ban Banning ammunition Banning magazines Big Government Bill of Rights California Clinton Administration Constitution D.C. v.
 Heller Democrats Department of Homeland Security District of Columbia’s 1976 handgun ban Federal Reserve Firearms Freedom Global Warming Gun Control Harry Reid High Taxes Mexico military Montana Nancy Pelosi National Rifle Association Nevada New York NRA Obama Obamacare Ron Paul Second Amendment socialism socialized medicine Stimulus Bill Taxes Texas Totalitarian Government US Supreme Court Washington White House

 The Oklahoma Senate unanimously voted to override Governor Fallin’s (R) surprise veto of House Bill 2461.
 As previously reported, the state House of Representatives voted overwhelmingly to override this veto last week by a bipartisan 86 to 3 vote.
 Since this veto was overridden by both legislative chambers, HB 2461 has been enacted into law and will take effect on November 1, 2014.